nekrutnikolai/mysite/content/cv.md

 *Fall 2009 - Spring 2017*

 * Nittany Valley Children’s Choir
-* Sung in the White and Blue choir
+* Sang in the White and Blue choir

 ---